 Trish & Chris Meyer are the founders of Crish Design (formerly CyberMotion).
 CyberMotion was one of the first studios to create major-release film opening titles using desktop tools, and they also created promotional videos for corporate clients from Apple Computer to Xerox.
 Their design and animation work has also appeared on shows and promos for CBS, NBC, ABC, Fox, The Learning Channel, HBO, and PBS.
 Many projects involved working with unusual formats including IMAX, CircleVision, the NBC AstroVision sign in Times Square, and the four-block-long Fremont Street Experience in Las Vegas.

 In addition to their motion graphics work, Trish and Chris have written the books Creating Motion Graphics with After Effects and After Effects Apprentice (both published by Focal Press).
-They blog for ProVideo Coalition, create design and instructional videos for lynda.com, have written numerous articles on motion graphics for DV magazine and Artbeats.com plus others, and have spoken or taught at AFI, BDA, NAB, DV Expo, FlashForward, NAB's PostProduction World, MacWorld, the Rocky Mountain VidExpo, Postapalooza, and the Motion Conference.
+They blog for ProVideo Coalition, create instructional videos for lynda.com, have written numerous articles on motion graphics for DV magazine plus others, and have spoken or taught at AFI, BDA, NAB, DV Expo, FlashForward, NAB's PostProduction World, MacWorld, the Rocky Mountain VidExpo, Postapalooza, and the Motion Conference.
 They helped found MGLA (Motion Graphics Los Angeles) – an organization dedicated to small design studios working in moving media – and hosted monthly meetings of the group for over ten years.

 After two decades in Los Angeles, in the summer of 2008 Chris and Trish relocated to the East Mountains area outside of Albuquerque, New Mexico (read why on their PVC blog entry).
 They’ve since renamed their business Crish Design as an homage to the numerous friends and colleagues who inevitably mashup their first names together into “Crish.”
 Indeed, they often seem to be two halves of the same brain.

 Because Trish and Chris had backgrounds as musicians, a close relationship between sound and picture informed much of their work.
-They were one of the original beta sites for CoSA (now Adobe) After Effects, and continue to work with the AE team as they develope this amazing application.
+They were one of the original beta sites for CoSA (now Adobe After Effects).